 Last year the district applied for charter renewal.
 When the initial meetings were held with the charter commission members, they told the Executive Director that our district would not receive renewal if we included the elementary portion of our school as a part of our charter.
 Our charter was renewed for three years, but as a middle and high school only.
 Some of the teachers at the elementary school level proactively began taking middle and high school GACE assessments to become certified in the upper grade levels to continue working at GACA.
 These teachers will need training on the existing processes at the middle and high school grade levels.
-Every year teachers also leave or school for a variety of reasons, some wish to work in the brick and mortar setting again, some move out of state, etc. There are very few teachers with K-12 virtual school experience, so all new teachers require extensive training on GACA’s LMS and school processes prior to the beginning of the school year.
-Every school year there are some new hires who start with GACA after the school year officially starts and these trainings have to occur as teachers are actively teaching during the school year.
+Every year teachers leave our school for a variety of reasons.
+Some wish to work in the brick and mortar setting again while some move out of state.
+There are very few teachers with K-12 virtual school experience, so all new teachers require extensive training on GACA’s LMS and school processes prior to the beginning of the school year.
+Every school year there are some new hires who start with GACA after the school year officially starts and these trainings must occur as teachers are actively teaching during the school year.
 In addition, there are administrative mandates that occur during the year that also require additional training of staff.
+These situations present the need for more teacher training.

 Statement of Problem, Need and Rationale